RasaHQ/rasa-3.x-form-examples/readme.md

 The user might give the response in a sentence, in which case we'll want to detect entities instead of grabbing the full text.

 Code can be found in the `06-expanding-forms` folder.

-## 7. Elaborate Name Form Example

-In this final example we'll show an elaborate example of a form that can ask for names.